- Am I an international student?

 We are not able to offer fee waivers for the CSS Profile.
 If you have difficulties completing the CSS profile, please contact the Admissions Office at international@ND.edu.

-We require all students to take either the SAT or the ACT.
+We require all students to take either the SAT or the ACT, except for those students outside of the United States who qualify for Notre Dame's test flexible policy.
+Please visit our Application Information page to learn more.
 We do not have a preference as to which standardized test you choose.

 We will waive the English proficiency test if: